matchai/freecodecampmontreal-docs/docs/_sources/mentors/our_mentors.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This summer, Tiffany will be working as a Platform Engineer Intern at GitHub.

-She has been working as a professional developer for about 3-4 years and currently works as a Full Stack developer and is usually working on a project in her free time.
+She has been working as a professional developer for about 3-4 years, currently works as a Full Stack developer and is usually working on a project in her free time.

 I am most comfortable with:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^